amh28/IBM-Data-Science-Capstone-Alejandra-Marquez/README.md

 --yolo_score_threshold 0.3 \
 --num_classes 3

-- I also show how to perform inference from a jupyter notebook on Model*definition_and_training*.ipynb .
-- In order to try it from a webcam or video, please refer to the commands specified on the Yolo repo.

-- For visualizing the dataset you can run:

-python tools/visualize_dataset.py --classes=./data/voc2012.names --output visualize_dataset.jpg

 # How to retrain it adding more images

 - If you would like to retrain the network you would need to add new images and annotations to the JPEGImages and Annotations folders.
 Then create new train val test txt files with the new filenames and perform cross validation to create the best partition.
 You need to generate new training and validation TF.RECORDS for training a new network.
 Commands for generating them are found at the end of the Feature Preparation -Choosing train, val and test set.ipynb notebook.
+Then you can train again as shown on the Model*definition_and_training*.ipynb notebook.

 - You can also change loss function to its original formulation in case it doesn't work for your problem.